grnet/apimas/docs/clients.rst

 ``ApimasCliAdapter`` class which introduces two new predicates
 a) ``.cli_commands``, b) ``.cli_option``.

-But first, you have to create a configuration file ``.apimas`` on your home directory, written in yaml syntax.
+But first, you have to create a configuration file, say ``.apimas`` on a directory of your choice, written in yaml syntax.
 For example,

 .. code-block:: yaml
+    :caption: myloc/.apimas

     root: http:localhost:8000
     spec: